RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Math/Sin.md

 `Angle`

-:   The value of angle.
+:   The value of the angle.

 ## Return Value
 Sets `Store` to the result.